 Practical Tips for Healthcare Providers:

-• Conduct Regular Risk Assessments.
-Periodically evaluate your systems to identify vulnerabilities and potential threats.
+- Conduct Regular Risk Assessments.
+Periodically evaluate all computer systems to identify vulnerabilities and potential threats.
+(Following the HIPAA Minimum Necessary Rule)

-• Implement Robust Access Controls.
-Ensure access to protected health information (PHI) is restricted to authorized personnel only, following the HIPAA Minimum Necessary Rule.
+- Implement Robust Access Controls.
+Ensure access to protected health information (PHI) is restricted to authorized personnel only.

-• Employee Training.
-Regularly train staff on cybersecurity best practices and HIPAA regulations.
+- Employee Training.
+Regularly train and retrain staff on cybersecurity best practices and HIPAA regulations.

-• Backup Data.
-Maintain up-to-date backups and test recovery procedures to minimize disruption during an attack.
+- Backup Data.
+Maintain up-to-date data backups and test recovery procedures to minimize disruption during an attack.

 As recovery efforts continue, the full extent of the legal and financial consequences of the cyberattack on Change Healthcare remains to be seen.
 It is a stark reminder of the ever-present cyber threats and highlights the urgent need for stringent healthcare governance and HIPAA compliance.